 where did you go?

-Since there is no writing involved, this activity can be enjoyed by children of all ages.
-My girls loved taking turns telling stories and when they got stuck, they helped each other out.
+Since there is no writing involved in storytelling, this activity can be enjoyed by children of all ages.
+My girls loved taking turns telling stories, and when they got stuck, they helped each other out.
 Building and sharing stories as a family is great fun.

 Extend the learning...

-If your children are older feel free to use these prompts to spark creative writing ideas.
+If your children are older, feel free to use these prompts as creative writing prompts.
 Finding ways to start kids thinking about creative writing is fantastic.

 Who knows where the stories might lead you…they might save you if you are attacked by an evil fairy one day?!

-Write a fairy tale with these fairy tale story writing prompts
+Have fun writing a fairy tale with our fairy tale story writing prompts

 Check out all the other fun projects that use a simple mason jar: